tksundar/events/README.md

 **Description**

 This is a react native project that interacts with a server for registering participants to various events listed.This was an excercise in learning and as such may not be useful to many.
 I am part of a group that organizes biennial events where all group members meet at some resort and spend  one or two days together.
-This effort requires registering participants, and arranging for thoer pick up to and from their point of entry, manging resprt reservations etc. This app is used for that purpose.
+This effort requires registering participants, and arranging for their pick up to and from their point of entry, manging resort reservations etc. This app is used for that purpose.

 **Server functionalities**